-We acknowledge that parents/guardians may wish their child to have a mobile phone for use in cases of emergency when travelling to and from school.
-Students who bring mobile phones to school do so at their own risk.
+We acknowledge that parents/guardians may wish their child to have a mobile phone for use in cases of emergency when travelling to and from college.
+Students who bring mobile phones to college do so at their own risk.
 The college accepts no responsibility whatsoever for theft, loss, damage, or health effects (potential or actual) relating to mobile devices.
 It is the responsibility of parents/guardians and students to ensure mobile devices are properly insured.

 The policy for mobile phones and other electronic devices is: Never Seen, Never Heard.
-Mobile phones must turned off during the school day.
+Mobile phones must now be turned off during the college day.